 The College has developed a plan that addresses the emergency management system for extraordinary situations that are likely to have a catastrophic effect on the normal functioning of the College and the surrounding area.
-The Emergency Operation Plan has been developed to respond to the needs of the College during a disaster and will be placed into operation by the President of Grayson College when an incident reaches proportions beyond the capacity of routine procedures.
+The Emergency Operation Plan has been developed to respond to the needs of the College during a disaster and will be placed into operation by the College President when an incident reaches proportions beyond the capacity of routine procedures.